DigitalPublishingToolkit/Money-Lab-Reader/md/3_4-Brunton.md

 (January 2012).

 Unsigned obituary.
-‘Charles Babbage, Philosopher’, *Van Nostrand’s Engineering Magazine,* October 1871.
+‘Charles Babbage, Philosopher’, *Van Nostrand’s Engineering Magazine*, October 1871.

-Ware, Willis H., et al. *RAND and the Information Evolution: A History in Essays and Vignettes,* Santa Monica: RAND, 2008.
+Ware, Willis H., et al. *RAND and the Information Evolution: A History in Essays and Vignettes*, Santa Monica: RAND, 2008.

-Widdig, Bernd. *Culture and Inflation in Weimar Germany,* Oakland:
+Widdig, Bernd. *Culture and Inflation in Weimar Germany*, Oakland:
 University of California Press, 2001.

-Wolman, David. *The End of Money: Counterfeiters, Preachers, Techies, Dreamers – And the Coming Cashless Society,* New York: Da Capo, 2012.
+Wolman, David. *The End of Money: Counterfeiters, Preachers, Techies, Dreamers – And the Coming Cashless Society*, New York: Da Capo, 2012.

-Zhou, Rongliang et al. ‘Modeling and Control for Cooling Management of Data Centers with Hot Aisle Containment’, *Proceedings of the ASME 2011 International Mechanical Engineering Congress & Exposition,* November 2011.
+Zhou, Rongliang et al. ‘Modeling and Control for Cooling Management of Data Centers with Hot Aisle Containment’, *Proceedings of the ASME 2011 International Mechanical Engineering Congress & Exposition*, November 2011.

 [^1]: William Daniel Hillis, *The Connection Machine,* PhD diss.,